semaphoreci/semaphore/docs/docs/getting-started/migration/jenkins.md

 <Tabs groupId="migration">
 <TabItem value="old" label="Jenkins">

-In Jenkins we need to install the [jobcacher](https://plugins.jenkins.io/jobcacher/) plugin to enable the cache.
+In Jenkins, we need to install the [jobcacher](https://plugins.jenkins.io/jobcacher/) plugin to enable the cache.
 Then, we a cache stage to the workflow before building the project.

 ```groovy
 stage('Cache Dependencies') {